kyle-tennison/notes/lecture notes/CS-1371 (matlab)/class intro.md

 ## Syllabus Notes

 Head TA is Rebecca Ho
 Course Manager is Aryan Tadwalkar

 ## Basic Properties
 - All numbers are doubles, including integers.
 - Booleans are called "logicals"; `true` and `false` (lowercase)
-- Chars are denoted with single parenthesis.
+- Chars are denoted with a single parenthesis.
+> 🤖 (notecheck comment) - In MATLAB, characters are denoted with single quotes (e.g. 'a'), not parentheses.
 - Comments are...
     - `%` for single lines
-    - `%{ ... %}` for multi-lines
+    - `%{ ... %}` for multi-line comments
 - You can clear the interactive console with `>>> clc`

 You *can* override a variable to a different type.
 For example, the following is valid: